ehansis/til/pages/diskcache.md

 ### DiskCache

-The package I have liked best so far, for general-purpose use, is [DiskCache](http://www.grantjenks.com/docs/diskcache/).
+The package I have used most so far is [DiskCache](http://www.grantjenks.com/docs/diskcache/).
-This is a disk-based cache, so, unlike `functools.lru_cache`, you can easily handle many gigabytes of cached data if you have a moderately large and fast disk.
+This is a disk-based cache, so, unlike `functools.lru_cache`, you can easily handle many gigabytes of cached data if you have a moderately large (and fast) disk.

-The page claims the following benefits:
+The project page claims the following benefits:

     Pure-Python
     Fully Documented